jung-kim/atom-ungit/README.md

 # ungit package for Atom.io

-This is the Atom.io package for bringing in [ungit](https://github.com/FredrikNoren/ungit) to Atom.io.
+A project to bring in [ungit](https://github.com/FredrikNoren/ungit) to Atom.io.

 Key maps:
  * ctrl-alt-u: If ungit tab is opened, close ungit tab.
 Else, attempt to start ungit server and open ungit tab.